Signs of Hypoglycemia

 • Convulsions

 Hypoglycemia also plays a major role in alcoholism.
 If we look over the list of hypoglycemia symptoms, we see many common symptoms that recovering alcoholics struggle with every day.
-That’s because even though they’ve given up the alcohol, they are still eating sugar and other refined carbohydrates and caught in the vicious cycle of hypoglycemia.
-The so-called “dry drunk” syndrome is really nothing more than low blood sugar.
+That’s because even though they’ve given up the alcohol, they are still eating sugar, caffeine, refined foods, and lots of carbs and caught in the vicious cycle of hypoglycemia.
+The so-called “dry drunk syndrome” is really nothing more than low blood sugar.

-The body then calls on the adrenal glands to release cortisol to bring the blood sugar levels back to normal.
+The body then calls on the adrenal glands to help bring the blood sugar levels back to normal.
 Too much demand is placed on the adrenal glands and pancreas as they must go through this scenario each and every time you eat refined foods and sugar.
-Over time, this vicious cycle wears away at the adrenal glands and they no longer produce cortisol in sufficient amounts or peform their duties adequately.
-This causes blood sugar levels to remain at a sub-optimal state constantly, which perpetuates hypoglycemia further and leads to adrenal fatigue as well as contributing to neurotransmitter deficiencies or imbalances.
+Over time, this vicious cycle wears away at the adrenal glands and they no longer produce cortisol in sufficient amounts or perform their duties adequately.
+This causes blood sugar levels to remain at a sub-optimal state constantly, which perpetuates hypoglycemia further and leads to adrenal fatigue as well as contributing to neurotransmitter deficiencies or imbalances and insulin resistance.

-When we provide our body with the natural sugar it needs from whole food sources rather than refined white sugar or other simple carbohydrates and eat adequate protein, then this cycle does not ensue.
+When we provide our body with the nutrients it needs from whole food sources rather than sugar or other simple carbohydrates and eat adequate amounts of animal protein and fat, then this cycle does not ensue.
 Everything functions as it should in the body, the blood sugar stays balanced and hypoglycemia symptoms don’t occur.

 Hypoglycemia Diet

-To keep blood sugar stable and avoid hypoglycemia symptoms it’s necessary to avoid eating refined sugars or any food that easily converts to sugar.
+To keep blood sugar stable and avoid hypoglycemia symptoms, it’s necessary to avoid eating refined sugars or any food that easily converts to sugar.
 Your hypoglycemia diet should consist of foods that take a while to digest so there won’t be a rapid rise in blood sugar and then the plummet that causes hypoglycemia symptoms.
-Foods that digest slowly consist of meat, fish, eggs, yogurt, cheese, beans, nuts and seeds, and complex carbohydrates, which are whole grains, fresh vegetables, and fresh whole fruits—not juice.
-Although beans, whole grains and cheese are on this list, there is great debate in the health field, whether these foods are really good for us at all.
-It’s best to at least keep these foods to a minimum.
+It should be rich in animal protein, moderate in fat, and low in carb.
+It was discovered way back in 1936, that one of the best ways to control hypoglycemia is with a diet that is rich in protein and low in carbohydrates.
+Animal protein and fat are what keep blood sugar stable, not carbohydrates.

-No alcohol, tobacco or caffeine, because all three of these perpetuate the cycle of hypoglycemia by dumping excess sugar in the bloodstream.
+No alcohol, tobacco, or caffeine, because all three of these perpetuate the cycle of hypoglycemia by dumping excess sugar in the bloodstream that is stored in the liver.
 Reduce emotional stress as much as possible.
 Stress releases sugar into the bloodstream; so if you have excessive stress, your body will repeatedly be putting out too much sugar.
-For stress that can’t be eliminated, find ways to cope effectively with the use of exercise, meditation, massage, counseling, etc.
+For stress that can’t be eliminated, find ways to cope effectively with the use of mild and gentle exercise, mindfulness-based meditation, deep breathing, massage, counseling, etc.

 On the hypoglycemia diet, meals must be eaten consistently at regular intervals.
 If you go too long without food, then your blood sugar levels drop.
+Meals should be eaten three times a day no more than five hours apart.
 Many people with hypoglycemia find that it is easier to maintain their blood sugar levels if they have four or five small meals a day instead of just three.
-Alternatively, you can have a healthy snack such as fresh vegetables, a serving of yogurt or a handful of nuts or seeds in between meals.
+Alternatively, you can have a healthy snack such as a chicken leg, hamburger, jerky, or hard-boiled egg in-between meals.
 This keeps a steady stream of sugar flowing in the body.
 This is especially helpful for people who are just beginning to address their hypoglycemia issues.
 Over time, as your body begins to repair, you may then be able to go back to three meals daily.
+Snacks are not typically needed if one consumes adequate levels of animal protein and fat and reduces carb intake to at least 60 to 70 total carbs per day.

-Once metabolic damage has developed and you have difficulty metabolizing sugars and carbohydrates, it can then spread to not only refined white sugar and simple carbohydrates, but the body can have difficulty with any carbohydrate whether it is a whole food or not.
-So initially you may have to limit even wholesome carbohydrates.
+Once metabolic damage has developed and you have difficulty metabolizing sugars and carbohydrates, it can then spread to not only refined white sugar and simple carbohydrates, but the body can have difficulty with any carbohydrate whether it is whole food or not.
+So, initially, you may have to limit even wholesome carbohydrates like nuts and fruits.
 Some people never do well with complex carbohydrates and must limit them forever.
 It’s also important for women to know that hormonal fluctuations that occur with the menstrual period can also cause the blood sugar levels to drop, so you may have to be extra careful with your hypoglycemia diet during these days.

-When I first started working on my hypoglycemia I had to eat every couple hours to keep my blood sugar stable, but after a couple years I was able to shift to three meals daily with an occasional snack in between.
+When I first started working on my hypoglycemia decades ago, I had to eat every couple of hours to keep my blood sugar stable, but after a couple of years, I was able to shift to three meals daily with an occasional snack in between.
 Now I eat every five hours.
 However, I must eat every five hours like clockwork, or I will have hypoglycemia symptoms.

-There are a variety of different approaches and diets for hypoglycemia, different ones work for different people.
-You’ll have to experiment and find the one that works for you.
-Most people do best on a diet that is high in meat protein and low in carbohydrates because we don’t metabolize sugar properly.
+Most people do best on a diet that is high in animal protein and low in carbohydrates because we don’t metabolize sugar properly.
 Even complex carbohydrates break down into sugar in the body, so they need to be minimized.
+I encourage you to consider a low-carb Paleo diet, for not only hypoglycemia but to encourage good health all around.
+This is the diet I feel is best.

-For example, in my own life I have found that I must eat a balanced meal that consists of a large portion of meat and vegetables, and a small amount of complex carbohydrates.
+For example, in my own life, I have found that I must eat a balanced meal that consists of a large portion of meat, a moderate amount of fat, and a very small portion of low-starch vegetables.
 I tried being a vegetarian once, but I couldn’t function.
-It must be meat protein; any other form of protein will not balance my blood sugar.
-If I don’t eat meat, and it must be at least six ounces of meat for each meal, as well as an equal amount of vegetables, I will have severe hypoglycemia.
-My head will spin, I’ll be dizzy, shake uncontrollably, won’t be able to concentrate, irritable, want to cry and fuzzy headed.
+It must be animal protein; any other form of protein will not balance my blood sugar.
+If I don’t eat meat with each meal, and it must be at least six ounces and preferably eight, of meat for each meal, as well as a small number of vegetables, I will have severe hypoglycemia.
+My head will spin, I’ll be dizzy, shake uncontrollably, won’t be able to concentrate, irritable, want to cry, and be fuzzy-headed.
 I’ll be so weak I can’t stand up, feel like I’ll pass out and I get a migraine.
-It must be actual meat -- eggs, cheese, yogurt, etc., will not balance my blood sugar.
+It must be actual meat–eggs, cheese, yogurt, etc., will not balance my blood sugar.